Rubysage20/Rubysage20/README.md

 - 👋 Hi, I’m @Rubysage20
-- 👀 I’m interested in coding
+- 👀 I’m interested in full stack development
-- 🌱 I’m currently learning Information Technology
+- 🌱 I’m currently learning Computer Science
 - 💞️ I’m looking to collaborate on Coding projects
 - 📫 How to reach me ...